liamhieuvu/blogs-on-hashnode/clakrh37o001708la4h1l35mj.md

 For price contracts, `Vault` only need to interact with `VaultPriceContract` which aggregates prices from multiple sources: Chainlink, on-chain AMM pools, predefined stable tokens ($1), and `FastPriceFeed` contract.
 Be careful, GMX can control the price when updating `FastPriceFeed`.

-# Perpetual use case example
+# Perpetual use case examples

 ## Long positions